qcoyle/qcoyle.github.io/README.md

 #### Before export
 1. Check that no terms missed headings
-2. Refresh table of contents
+2. Refresh table of contents.
+Look it over
 3. Add page numbers

 #### After export